-UND's online Forensic Psychology (M.A.) master's degree program is accredited on a national and regional level.
+UND's online Forensic Psychology master's is accredited on a national and regional level.

 The American Psychological Association (APA) does not accredit master's or undergraduate level programs in psychology.
 The APA only accredits doctoral programs.
 Therefore, the online bachelor's degrees in Psychology and the online master's degree in Forensic Psychology can not be accredited by the APA.